TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Sample of candidates

-Motivated by these arguments, we performed a selection based on parameters directly related to the physics governing the sources and, consequently, on their classification into FSRQs and BL Lacs.
-The chosen parameters are the $\gamma$-ray photon index, the integral luminosity in 1 $-$ 100 GeV range and the frequency of the synchrotron peak.
-All of them are fundamental in the characterization of the sources' SED, and with this choice we expect to select sources sharing a similar internal environment.
+Motivated by these arguments, we performed a selection based on the above-mentioned parameters, which are related to the SED characterization and the emission properties of these sources and, consequently, on their internal environment and possible classification into FSRQs and BL Lacs.
+We note that observational biases might be introduced with the used criteria, as well as with other criteria that might be adopted.
 The photon index and the synchrotron peak frequency were extracted directly from the catalog, while the luminosity was derived according to \cite{Ghisellini2009}.
-Note that, since we chose the luminosity as a selection parameter, all sources without a known redshift are excluded a priori from the selection.
-The chosen parameters were constrained to be close to those of TXS~0506+056, within reasonable uncertainties in their values, in order to plausibly select sources governed by the same physical mechanisms.
+Since we chose the luminosity as a selection parameter, all sources without a known redshift are excluded a priori from the selection.
+The chosen parameters were constrained to be close to those of TXS~0506+056, within reasonable uncertainties in their values, in order to plausibly select sources with the same properties.
 The defined ranges are: